ireneo-funes/aws-cloudformation/s3-bucket-no-public-access/README.md

 ## How it works

-Refer to `Makefile` for detailed explanation.
+1. Set the stack name in Makefile

-Change the makefile variable `PARAM-VALUE` as you want because it contains the name of S3 bucket.
+2. Set the bucket name in YAML file.

 ### Create CloudFormation stack